 Although many services are provided by the NHS, some are provided by Calderdale Council such as:

-- Specialist Inclusion Service (SIS) - This service provides support and intervention for children and young people aged 0-19 years.
+- Specialist Inclusion Service (SIS) : This service offers support and intervention for children and young people aged 0-19 years.
 It is for those with hearing, visual and multi-sensory impairment, physical impairments and Autistic Spectrum Disorders (ASD).
 Support is provided in the home, pre-school setting or through school and links with parents and carers are maintained.
 For more details, see: Specialist Inclusion Service .

-- Habilitation - This team sits within the Specialist Inclusion team and works specifically with children and young people who have a significant visual impairment.
-The Habilitation Specialists and Assistant work alongside the Qualified Teachers of the Visually Impaired to ensure children and young people maximise their potential.
+- Habilitation : This team sits within the Specialist Inclusion team.
+It works specifically with children and young people who have a significant visual impairment.
+The habilitation specialists and assistant work with the qualified teachers of the visually impaired.
+This is to make sure children and young people maximise their potential.
 The Habilitation Specialist offers support and training in all aspects of mobility and independence.
 This might include keeping safe, long cane training, personal care, cookery as well as social and emotional support.
 For more details, read: Habilitation Provision in Calderdale [PDF 198KB] .
 Referrals can be made directly to the service by phone: 01422 394136.
 Also, through the young persons qualified teacher of the visually impaired.

-- Known children with medical needs (KCME) team - This team gives education to children and young people.
+- Known children with medical needs (KCME) team : This team gives education to children and young people.
 It is for those that are unable to attend schools, for a long period, due to medical needs.
 This happens at suitable venues like, at home, within a school or centre, or on the Calderdale Royal Children's ward.
 For more details, see: Children with medical needs .

 Life-saving advice for everyone, everywhere!
 For ideas on keeping under-5s safe, visit: Keeping Kids Safe .
 They also have a wealth of information across all areas of accident prevention.
 This includes safety on the road, at home, at work and leisure at play and in schools and colleges.
 For more details, contact:

 - tell services about your experiences of care and hold them to account;